random-j-farmer/tagged-minima/README.md

 # tagged-minima

-a clone of minima with rudimentary tag support.
+a clone of minima with the following changes:

+* tag support: tags on posts will be displayed (with an include so it can be customized) and link to a tags page, which again can be customized
+* pages can opt out of being in the header by setting no_header to true
+* user can link to their discord account by providing discord.id and discord.name in minima.social
+* custom_header include allows adding links to the header

-use this via remote_theme and define an empty tags.md that references the tags layout.
+use this via remote_theme and define an empty tags.md that references the tags layout, maybe with no_header set to true

 # minima